 Metatarsalgia is the name given to pain in the ball of the foot.
 The pain affects the area underneath the metatarsal bones at the front of the foot and is a common point of pain as this is where most weight is distributed when standing, walking and running.

 Metatarsalgia can be caused by a number of different conditions including overuse, being overweight and wearing high heeled shoes.
-The pain can feel like a burning or aching sensation, a sharp shooting pain, tingling or numbness in the toes, or feeling like there’s a small stone stuck under the foot.
+The pain can feel like a burning or aching sensation, a feeling like there’s a small stone stuck under the foot.
 Pain can be more intense when pressure is applied from standing, walking or running.

 Pain in the ball of the foot can be made significantly worse by standing, running or walking.
 The pain usually develops gradually over time, rather than suddenly.